 The Board of Directors of Transelec S.A.
 It has a fixed monthly calendar that considers all the ordinary sessions to be held during the current year.
-This administrative body has met systematically from January to December 2023 and has held an extraordinary session in the first quarter.
+This administrative body has met systematically from January to March 2024 and has had an extraordinary session in the first quarter.